NewsLocal News

 KSHB 41 reporter Braden Bates covers stories in Jackson County.
 Share your stories with Braden.

-On November 22, the organization hosted an open house that included tours of the two new additions.
+On Saturday, the organization hosted an open house that included tours of the two new additions.

-The recovery home is in an old fire station and will house six women including a house leader who will be the peer support system.
+The recovery home is in an old fire station and will house six women, including a house leader who will be the peer support system.

-Coincidentally, the fire station is Station 23 and was bought the month of The Healing House's 23rd anniversary.
+Coincidentally, the fire station is Station 23 and was bought the month of Healing House's 23rd anniversary.

 "I’ll never give up this fight as long as somebody’s child is out there on the streets," Reed said.
 "I’m going to keep fighting the good fight."